ricardojoserf/MemorySnitcher/README.md

 By walking the PEB, it is possible to do this using only functions in ntdll.dll:

-- Custom implementation of *GetProcAddress* requires only *NtReadVirtualMemory*
+- Custom implementation of *GetProcAddress* requires only *NtReadVirtualMemory*.

-- Custom implementation of *GetModuleHandle* requires *NtReadVirtualMemory*, *NtQueryInformationProcess* and *RtlUnicodeStringToAnsiString*
+- Custom implementation of *GetModuleHandle* requires *NtReadVirtualMemory*, *NtQueryInformationProcess* and *RtlUnicodeStringToAnsiString*.

 The problem: you need some way to resolve at least ntdll.dll and *NtReadVirtualMemory*.
 With those 2 addresses, you can use your custom *GetProcAddress* to get the function address of any function in ntdll.dll.